source_status

 Current public record freshness and review state.

 National Tsing Hua University - NTHU currently has 8 source-backed claim records and 4 official source attributions.
 Latest tracked changed date: May 15, 2026.
+No tracker diff rows are recorded in the latest public release.

 This tracker is not legal advice, not academic integrity advice, and not an official university statement unless a linked source is the university's own official page.